molokwuvictor/3D_feature_generator/README.md

 ### Karhunen-Loève Expansion

-The Karhunen-Loève expansion is a method for representing a stochastic process as an infinite linear combination of orthogonal functions.
-In the context of reservoir modeling, it is used to generate multiple realizations of spatially correlated permeability fields.
+The Karhunen-Loève expansion (KLE) is a method for representing a stochastic process as an infinite linear combination of orthogonal functions.
+KLE utilizes optimal orthogonal basis functions, derived from the covariance matrix, to capture the maximum variance present in a dataset.
+It is particularly useful in describing heterogeneity, such as variations in permeability fields, where the covariance interactions between spatial locations are linear.
+In the context of surrogate reservoir modeling or uncertainty quantification, it can be used to generate multiple realizations of spatially correlated permeability fields.

 For a random field <img src="https://latex.codecogs.com/svg.image?K(x)" alt="K(x)" style="vertical-align: middle;" align="center"/> with known mean <img src="https://latex.codecogs.com/svg.image?\mu(x)" alt="mu(x)" style="vertical-align: middle;" align="center"/> and covariance function <img src="https://latex.codecogs.com/svg.image?C(x,y)" alt="C(x,y)" style="vertical-align: middle;" align="center"/>, the KL expansion is given by: